vaharoni/trusted-sandbox/README.md

 Trusted Sandbox uses the `docker-api` gem to communicate with docker. `docker-api`'s defaults work quite well for a Linux host, and you should be good by omitting `docker_url` and `docker_cert_path` all together.

+The following configurations work for a Mac OS host:

 ```ruby
 # If omitted ENV['DOCKER_HOST'] is used.
 If it is not set, docker-api defaults are used.